First Andes Silver (CVE:FAS) Trading Up 28.6% – Time to Buy?

-First Andes Silver Ltd. (CVE:FAS – Get Free Report) shot up 28.6% during trading on Wednesday .
+First Andes Silver Ltd. (CVE:FAS – Get Free Report) traded up 28.6% during trading on Wednesday .
 The company traded as high as C$0.09 and last traded at C$0.09.
-245,000 shares were traded during mid-day trading, an increase of 235% from the average session volume of 73,058 shares.
+Approximately 245,000 shares changed hands during mid-day trading, an increase of 235% from the average daily volume of 73,058 shares.
 The stock had previously closed at C$0.07.

 First Andes Silver Company Profile